 Best of the Beaten Track

 The big three ‘must sees’ are the Rijksmuseum (Rembrandt, Vermeer) the Van Gogh Museum and the Anne Frank House.
 Expect queues, particularly mid-morning and at holiday times, and the savvy travellers would be wise to invest in skip the line tickets where possible (hint: click on Rijksmuseum and Van Gogh Museum to reserve yours via GetYourGuide).
 And just because they’re ‘must sees’ doesn’t mean you must see them; Amsterdam has plenty more on offer if time is too short to stand in line.

 A one-hour rondvaart (round trip) in a glass-topped canal boat looks like a clichéd introduction to the city, and it is, but it’s also well done and prices start at just 15 euros for a 75 minute cruise.
 More options here.

 The Waterlooplein flea-market is high on many people’s lists, but for me it’s now overrated, selling the same imported junk you can find anywhere in the world.
 The city has better markets in the Noordermarkt and Albert Cuyp Street.

 The famous and beautiful Vondelpark is usually busy, with free concerts in the open air theatre in the summer, a good selection of al fresco cafés and always something going on.

 Tip: An Amsterdam Card gives you up to three days of public transport and free entry to most – but not all – museums.
 It also includes a canal cruise, and plenty of discounts.
-If you’re staying longer or plan on walking or cycling rather than using trams and buses, a 40 euros Museumkaart (Museum Card) may be better value.
-It gives unlimited entry to most museums in the country for a year and saves you the queuing.
+If you’re staying longer or plan on walking or cycling rather than using trams and buses, a 60 euros Museumkaart (Museum Card), valid for one year, may be better value.
+It gives unlimited entry to most museums in the country and saves you the queuing.
 Buy one at the first large museum you visit.
 Visit 4-5 museums during your stay and you’ll have your money’s worth.